kvenanzi/synthetichealth/primers/README.md

 | `hl7_validation_playbook.md` | Layered HL7 validation (syntax → datatype → business rules). |
 | `vista_mumps_quickstart.md` | Navigate the VistA MUMPS globals emitted for migration rehearsals. |

 All examples assume the virtual environment (`.venv`) is active and outputs are generated under `output/` (git-ignored).
 The primers complement the technical references in `docs/` and the scenario backlog in `docs/scenario_recipes.md`.
+For probabilistic QA, see the Monte Carlo command in `data_generation_workflow.md`.